muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - You know Maven and ANT?
 - What you are using for artifact generation?
 - How many repos are there in ur project?
-- repo, other than git??? (have to be reviewed)
+- repo, other than git???
+Linux repositories- These repositories contain software packages, along with metadata such as package descriptions, dependencies, and version information.
 - Linux command to show java process running? ps -ef | grep java
 - Output of this command?
 What all fileds will come in output?
 - What is the significance of help and Man command?
 - What is Kernel?
 - command to check if port is accessible.? netcat -z <ip> <port_no>
 - What is Canary deployment?
-- What is blue green deployment? (have to be reviewed)
+- What is blue green deployment?
 - What is the use of deployment?
-- In canary deployment how will you make sure 90% traffic will go to one version and 10% will go to another version.
+- In canary deployment how will you make sure 90% traffic will go to one version and 10% will go to another version.??? define istio virtualservice and mention the destination rules.
-- You know Destination Rule? (have to be reviewed)
+- You know Destination Rule?
 - How will you do resource planning of cluster?
-- App side vulnerabilities how will u check?
+- App side vulnerabilities how will u check? static code analysis
-- Server side vulnerabilities?
+- Server side vulnerabilities how will u check?
+Vulnerability Scanning with the tool named nessus, which will generate reports.
-- Any security tool integrated in your CI/CD pipeline? (have to be reviewed)
+- Any security tool integrated in your CI/CD pipeline? watch a video on DevSecOps pipeline
-- How will u restrict certain traffic in ur pipeline? (have to be reviewed)
+- How will u restrict certain traffic in ur pipeline? watch a video on DevSecOps pipeline
 - Do you know HELM?
 - What is HELM?
 - What are the templates in helm.